Double click to edit

 Shore access: Although I have never used the shore access for this dive, paid shore access is available from the north side of the side.
 Please see Mike's Beach Resort for detail and directions.

 The arching main wall generally runs in a northeast-southwest direction.
 The top of the wall starts at about 60 feet and drops to 90 feet before giving way to a small shelf.
 The shelf, in turn, gives way to a smaller wall that drops from about 95 to 120 feet.
 The soft substrate continues to slope away at a moderate pace from the base of the deeper wall.
+Further to the north is yet another small wall at about the same depth.

 Above the main wall are boulders that form a mound.
 It is easy to get disoriented on this mound as depths are deeper in all directions surrounding it.
 I follow a compass heading of 330 degrees from this mound when heading back to the shore.
 With some luck, I end up doing my safety stop in the shallows by the rock outcropping exploring a series of small rocky walls.